KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part-3-apis.md

 **Dynamic Application** - Website that uses a server-side language, or JavaScript & APIs, to retrieve content from other files or a database to populate the site's content.
 Data in the database can be updated by a Content Management System (CMS) like WordPress, or via API interaction.
 This _dynamically_ updates the content, without the author or the programmer having to edit or write new code.
 {% endhint %}

-Let's learn how to access an API via JavaScript's built-in **fetch** method.
-We're going to use the Giphy API to fetch a gif based on the order name.
-That means we'll pass the API the order name.
-The API will provide that order name to the server, which will perform a search for a gif related to the order name.
-Once the server finds a relevant gif, it will supply that to the API, which will pass us the information we need for that gif.
-We'll then display the gif image on our Drink Order application.
+There are various ways to access data from an API.
+We're going to use JavaScript's built-in **fetch** method.
+When a user enters an **order name** and submits the order in our Drink Order app, we'll use the [Giphy API](https://developers.giphy.com) to fetch a gif based on the **order name**.
+Here's how that interaction works:
+- We pass the API the order name.
+- The API provides the order name to the server.
+- Server code searches a database for a gif related to the order name.
+- When the server code finds a relevant gif, it provides the gif's details from the database to the API.
+- The API returns the gif's details to us.
+- We handle the API response.
+  Tonight, we will `console.log` the API response.
+But in the **Bonus** section of our worksheet, we display the gif image in the order details section of our Drink Order app.

 {% hint style='info' %}
-You might here other JavaScript programmers talk about using [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) (**X**ML**H**ttp**R**equest) or jQuery's [AJAX](https://www.w3schools.com/xml/ajax_intro.asp) (**A**synchronous **J**avaScript **A**nd **X**ML) to interact with APIs.
+You might hear other JavaScript programmers talk about using [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) (**X**ML**H**ttp**R**equest) or jQuery's [AJAX](https://www.w3schools.com/xml/ajax_intro.asp) (**A**synchronous **J**avaScript **A**nd **X**ML) to interact with APIs.
 Those were methods we had to use prior to ECMAScript 2015 (ES6).
 When ES6 came out, it included a native method **[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)**, which was similar to jQuery's AJAX but doesn't require you to add a library like jQuery to use.
 You can use it in pure JavaScript!
 {% endhint %}

   1. In Atom in the _my-scripts.js_ file, on the line just above `$(document).ready`, you'll want to add a few empty lines, so you are ready to add our fetch method.

-  2. We're going to create a function called `fetchGifByOrderName`, so add the following to the empty lines you added in step 1.
+  2. We're going to create a function called `fetchGifByOrderName`, so add the following to the empty lines you added in step 1:

   ```
   var fetchGifByOrderName = function (orderName) {